MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-automatic-failover-problems.md

 **Resolution**

-Start SQL Server Configuration Manager, and then verify that Shared Memory or TCPIP is enabled under **Client Protocols** for the SQL Native Client Configuration.
+Start SQL Server Configuration Manager, and then verify that Shared Memory or TCP/IP is enabled under **Client Protocols** for the SQL Native Client Configuration.

 ### Example Set 2